Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Related Works

 \subsection{Medical image segmentation}

-Contemporary medical image segmentation aims to delineate regions of interest across various imaging modalities, such as magnetic resonance imaging (MRI) and computed tomography (CT) \cite{cciccek20163d,dou2020unpaired,li2018h,wang2021automatic}.
-UNet\cite{ronneberger2015u} has served as a foundational architecture in this domain, and much subsequent research has focused on improving its adaptability and performance.
-Examples include extending UNet to 3D structures \cite{abdollahi2020vnet}, introducing residual connections to enhance learning performance \cite{diakogiannis2020resunet}, and integrating transformer layers with convolutional blocks for better feature extraction \cite{chen2021transunet}.
-Nevertheless, a major limitation of medical image segmentation lies in its reliance on large quantities of precise, high-quality annotations, tan effort that demands substantial time and expertise \cite{tajbakhsh2020embracing}.
+Contemporary medical image segmentation aims to delineate regions of interest across various imaging modalities, such as magnetic resonance imaging (MRI) and computed tomography (CT)~\cite{cciccek20163d,dou2020unpaired,li2018h,wang2021automatic}.
+Convolutional Neural Networks (CNNs) have been foundational in this domain, with architectures like UNet~\cite{ronneberger2015u}, VNet~\cite{abdollahi2020vnet}, ResUNet~\cite{diakogiannis2020resunet}, \emph{etc.}, achieving remarkable results.
+However, a major limitation of these supervised methods is their reliance on large quantities of precise, high-quality annotations—a process that demands substantial time and expertise~\cite{tajbakhsh2020embracing}.